-Gabriel Enriquez allowed us to repost a breakdown of an Earth Hologram created in UE4.
-You can also read our previous article with Gabriel covering a step-by-step production of a Miyazaki-Style fantasy castle in UE4.
+Gabriel Enriquez allowed us to repost his amazing breakdown of an Earth Hologram created in UE4.

 My goal was to learn more about materials and shaders in UE4 within a day or two.
 Looking for references, I stumbled upon an amazing artwork by Richard Rude which featured a holographic Earth.
 He also provided a detailed breakdown of his scene.
 This gave me the idea of making an Earth hologram as a way to study more about shaders.
 Below is the scene I ended up creating.
 I used the environment from the Shooter Game demo by Epic games as a background.